Lagden-Development/api.lagden.dev/README.md

 ## Features

-- **Discord Profile & Presence Watcher**: Tracks and retrieves a Discord user's profile, presence status, and activities.
+- **Discord Profile & Presence Watcher**: Retrieves a Discord user's profile, presence status, and activities stored in the database.
 - _(Future Feature Placeholder)_: Other features and integrations will be added to the API in future releases.

 ---